 Breast cancer fear is one of the most mentally, emotionally and physically draining experience women can have.
 There are many women who have an ultrasound, mammography, and breast biopsy procedure every day.
 This is something everyone fears doing but must be done, as a preventive measure.

-Last year, I went to have my annual mammography they located 4 different areas that looked suspicious on my right breast.
+In 2016, I went to have my annual mammography they located 4 different areas that looked suspicious on my right breast.
 They pointed out these dark oval shapes, and as I looked on, my doctor proceeded to tell me that I needed a breast biopsy procedure.

 Both the doctor and the technician awaited my response.
 The fear of breast cancer made me feel numb and detached from what was happening around me.
 It was as if I was a robot, and I mechanically answered that I would schedule it ASAP.